xuankimtran/docs-1/pages/katalon-studio/docs/database-settings.md

 - [Oracle SQL](https://docs.oracle.com/database/121/JJDBC/urls.htm#JJDBC28268).
 - [PostgreSQL](https://jdbc.postgresql.org/documentation/head/connect.html).

-The following example illustrates how to connect to a built-in database by **Creating a test file from MyQSL**.
+The following example illustrates how to connect to a built-in database by **Creating a test file from Postgre**.

 **Requirements**:

 - Katalon Studio version 7.0 onwards.
-- Setting up MySQL database.
+- Setting up Postgre database.
-- MySQL database is running.
+- Postgre database is running.

 To start the connection, go to **Project > Settings > Database**.